philipmendels/use-flexible-undo/README.md

 - **useUndoableEffects** allows you to add undo/redo functionality independently of how you manage your app state.
 Updates to app state are modelled as a side-effect of updates to undo history state.
 You can use this hook together with (multiple calls to) useState, useReducer or a combination thereof.
 Quite nice for prototyping.
 - **useUndoableReducer** manages your application state and undo history state together.
 This hook takes an undoable reducer which can be created with the included utility **makeUndoableReducer**.

-Check out the StoryBook for a wide range of examples with documentation and source code.
+Check out the <a href="https://philipmendels.github.io/use-flexible-undo" target="_blank">StoryBook</a> for a wide range of examples with documentation and source code.

 ## useUndoableEffects